mrciolino/wiki-backup/timeline.md

 - Breezy-e teleports to Narascus' command ship, demanding an explanation for this attack.
 Narascus almost manages to convince breezy-e that this is the will of Spoops, but to seal the deal that there is nothing suspicious, Breezy-e offers to share a bowl of spaghetti which Narascus hates.
 This sours his ruse with Breezy-e, leading to a duel where Narascus is defeated.
 Breezy-e thinks he killed Narascus and commands the fleet to leave.
 - Hastow spelljammer forces are forced to retreat back to Hastow.
 Breezy-e returns to Os at Gothriathon.
 - The Hastow land force arrive in Wegate and find out Narascus has already been defeated.
 Most of the living necromancers are persuaded diplomatically to side with Wegate.
 The turncoats inform Wegate that [Altricia](/locations/Mardun/Allford) is captured and Luther was taken prisoner back in Hastow.
 The new Wegate army is sent to march back to [Altricia](/locations/Mardun/Allford)

+## Ereriad's Fall
+- **[Ereriad](/locations/ereriad)'s Fall**: [Bane](/characters/bane) killed Ereriad's major players and took over the world following the [Emperor](/characters/illithid-emperor)'s defeat.
+- Porthy and Highhold become the only "free" nations as Bane leaves them alone as to not incur the wrath of Mortis lux, however without the speaking stone network, and with HQ inaccessible, they are highly isolated.
+- Many flee Porthy and Highhold to Mardun via Gate and Spelljammer ship, where they find the rest of the Mortis Lux Member States involved in various conflicts of their own.
+With major contlicts on both worlds, neither is in a position to assist the other, particularly with the speaking syone network down and Mortis Lix HQ inaccessible.

 ### Preparation for the Counterattack
 - Narascus returns via spelljammer and finds Luther and other Altrician nobility imprisoned.
 Most of his forces are destroyed or turned to Wegate, and he himself is gravely injured.
 Narascus' body is rejuvinated via a demonic blood ritual where Luther and the other nobles are sacrificed.
 Narascus arises, empowered anew, and reinvigorated as the Red Archon.